junxit/us-congress-bills-117/bill.md

 ## § 7.
 Authorizations of appropriations

 - **(a)** *Authorizations*
-  - **(1)** *Hualapai water trust fund account* There is authorized to be appropriated to the Secretary for deposit in the Hualapai Water Trust Fund Account $312,000,000, to be available until expended, withdrawn, or reverted to the general fund of the Treasury.
+  - **(1)** *Hualapai water trust fund account* There is authorized to be appropriated to the Secretary for deposit in the Hualapai Water Trust Fund Account $180,000,000 312,000,000, to be available until expended, withdrawn, or reverted to the general fund of the Treasury.
   - **(2)** *Hualapai water settlement implementation fund account* There is authorized to be appropriated to the Secretary for deposit in the Hualapai Water Settlement Implementation Fund account established by section 6(b)(1) $5,000,000.
-  - **(3)** *Prohibition* Notwithstanding any other provision of law, any amounts made available under paragraph (1) or (2) shall not be made available from the Reclamation Water Settlements Fund established by section 10501(a) of the Omnibus Public Land Management Act of 2009 (43 U.S.C.
-407(a)).
 - **(b)** *Fluctuation in costs*
   - **(1)** *In general* The amount authorized to be appropriated under subsection (a)(1) shall be increased or decreased, as appropriate, by such amounts as may be justified by reason of ordinary fluctuations in costs occurring after the date of enactment of this Act, as indicated by the Bureau of Reclamation Construction Cost Index—Composite Trend.
   - **(2)** *Construction costs adjustment* The amount authorized to be appropriated under subsection (a)(1) shall be adjusted to address construction cost changes necessary to account for unforeseen market volatility that may not otherwise be captured by engineering cost indices as determined by the Secretary, including repricing applicable to the types of construction and current industry standards involved.